“If you search for a black cat in a dark room for quite a long time, then, finally, you will find it …even if it does not exist.”

 Study at basketball free throws.

 One of the most cited papers at the Quiet Eye training is the study of the basketball team (K. Harle, Shawnee & Vickers, Joan2001).
 It was mentioned in the link above.
 However, many important details that could change the conclusions were not outlined in this article by the BBC, confirming my opinion that popular journalism is not always good for science.

 Let’s have a closer look at this famous paper.

 The researchers conducted a QE training in the Canadian Inter-Universities Athletic Association women’s basketball team, and this increased the accuracy of free throws by 22.6% after two competitive seasons.
 Really impressive and not surprising that this study is considered one of the most reliable evidence supporting the QE theory.

 Well, significant and fast gains are quite possible for novices when actually every training brings progress.
 However, at a higher level when the athletes are close to their limit, every further improvement become more and more difficult; thus every percent counts.
-Level of Canadian University league is probably mediocre; nevertheless, 23% is really impressive, and if all this improvement was due to QE training, it is a really revolutionary method.
+Level of Canadian University league is probably mediocre; nevertheless, 23% is really impressive, and if all this improvement was due to Quiet Eye training, it is a really revolutionary method.